googleapis/gapic-generator/README.md

 ### Manually tweak the generated client config

-The generated client config contains FIXME comments with instructions on how to choose values in the client config.
-The client config should work as-is though; tweaks are only necessary to improve the quality of the generated output.
+The generated client config contains `FIXME` comments with instructions on how to choose values in the client config.
+The client config should work as is, though; tweaks are only necessary to improve the quality of the generated output.

 ### Create a package metadata config file